foundry-rs/book/src/cheatcodes/parse-json.md

 - Numbers >= 0 are encoded as `uint256`
 - Negative numbers are encoded as `int256`
-- A string that can be decoded into a type of `H160` and starts with `0x` is encoded as an `address`.In other words, if it can be decoded into an address, it's probably an address
+- A string that can be decoded into a type of `H160` and starts with `0x` is encoded as an `address`.
+In other words, if it can be decoded into an address, it's probably an address
 - A string that starts with `0x` is encoded as `bytes32` if it has a length of `66` or else to `bytes`
 - A string that is neither an `address`, a `bytes32` or `bytes`, is encoded as a `string`
-- An array is encoded as a dynamic array of the type of it's first element
+- An array is encoded as a dynamic array of the type of its first element
 - An object (`{}`) is encoded as a `tuple`

 ### Type Coercion